BarshisLab/21SpAdvancedGenomics/README.md

 [dbarshis@turing1 fastq]$ nano ../../scripts/renamer_advbioinf.py
 ```

-6- write a sbatch script to rename all the .fastq files according to the renaming table using your renamer_advbioinf.py script
+6- write a sbatch script and submit it to rename all the .fastq files according to the renaming table using your renamer_advbioinf.py script
 ``` sh
 [dbarshis@turing1 fastq]$ pwd
 /cm/shared/courses/dbarshis/21AdvGenomics/sandboxes/dan/data/fastq